Tributes paid to bereaved father who helped lead Hillsborough campaign

 “His role in the fight for truth and justice over the Hillsborough disaster will never be forgotten.
 May he rest in peace.”

-Mr Hammond’s wife, Hilda, told an inquest in 2014 that their son was a “typical” 14-year-old boy.
+Mr Hammond was secretary, vice-chairman and then chairman of the HFSG from 1999 until 2008, when he suffered a brain haemorrhage after banging his head on a shelf while working in the group’s offices.

+In 2014, Mr Hammond was in a wheelchair at an inquest into the deaths, listening to the evidence including from his wife, who remembered Philip as a “typical” 14-year-old boy.

-He played football, was a member of the Boys’ Brigade, loved golf and had the odd teen temper tantrum when he would “stomp up to his bedroom shouting ‘I hate this house!’,” Mrs Hammond said.
+Mrs Hammond told the court their son played football, was a member of the Boys’ Brigade, loved golf and had the odd teen temper tantrum when he would “stomp up to his bedroom shouting ‘I hate this house!'”.

 His old school, Calderstones in Liverpool, named its new sports hall in his honour, with his parent proudly attending the opening ceremony, the inquest heard.